karlvr/consistent.js/README.md

 All scope functions are nested inside the `$` object, and therefore you call them, e.g. `scope.$.apply()`.

 * `apply([options, ] [function])` applies the scope to the DOM.
-If the optional options are provided they augment each node’s options before applying.
+If the optional options are provided they augment each node’s options before applying.
 If the function argument is provided, the function is called with `this` set to the scope before the scope is applied.
 * `applyLater([options, ] [function])` as for `apply` but rather than applying immediately it creates a `setTimeout` with a 0 time so it will be called after the current Javascript event handling finishes.
 The function, if supplied, is called immediately.
 It is safe to call this multiple times, the scope will only be applied once.
 * `needsApply()` returns true if the scope has been changed and needs to be applied to the DOM.
 Changes include properties changed in the scope or new nodes bound to the scope.
 * `update()` updates the scope by reading keys and values from the DOM.
 * `bind(dom [, options])` binds the given DOM node to the scope.
 See the options section for the optional options argument.
 * `merge(object)` merges properties in the given object into the scope.
-* `extract()` returns a Javascript object containing the scope’s properties without its functionality.
+* `snapshot()` returns a Javascript object containing the scope’s model properties, excluding the Consistent `$` object, any properties prefixed with a `$` (event handlers) and replacing value functions with their current values.
-* `extractLocal()` as for `extract` but doesn’t include parent scopes.
+* `snapshotLocal()` as for `snapshot` but doesn’t include parent scopes.
 * `nodes()` returns an array of DOM nodes that are bound to this scope.
 * `roots()` returns an array of the DOM nodes explicitly bound to this scope, that is the nodes that were passed to the `bind` function.
 * `parent()` returns the parent scope, or null if there is no parent scope.